 10. I am Looking to Purchase a Final Expense Policy for my Mother in NC: Can I?

-Children can buy funeral insurance for their parents.
+Children can buy funeral insurance for parents.
 However, they need to be involved in the process.
 You cannot purchase insurance coverage without their consent.
 A few conditions need to be met to complete the application, including insurable interest and permission.

 11. How Can I Get a Quote?